 “I’m going to call my mother to come to help you with the baby.”

-Many of these statements cause mothers to distrust their abilities to care for their children and generate internal thoughts such as: “I am a bad mother”, “I was not born for this”, “Am I doing it right?”
+Many of these critiques from others cause mothers to question their ability to care for their children and generate self-doubt in the form of thoughts such as: “I am a bad mother”, “I wasn’t born for this” and “Am I doing it right?”

 It is vitally important that women know that they are responsible for their health, their well-being, and for making decisions that they deem appropriate, while feeling happy and at ease.

-Accepting, respecting, and supporting what the mother decides is one of the best measures of social empowerment that we could achieve.
+Accepting, respecting and supporting what a mother decides is one of the best actions of social empowerment that we can practice.

 Remember that they can decide on their body, their affairs and have the capacity to resolve them; They are free to choose and to make the decisions that they deem appropriate for their benefit or that of their child.